-1. Are you a fiduciary?
 Fiduciary responsibility is an important concept when searching for a financial advisor.
-According to Investopedia, the definition of a ficuciary is: “A person legally appointed and authorized to hold assets in trust for another person.
+According to Investopedia, the definition of a fiduciary is: “A person legally appointed and authorized to hold assets in trust for another person.
 The fiduciary manages the assets for the benefit of the other person rather than for his or her own profit.”

 “If an advisor is a fiduciary he or she is required to put your interests before his/hers,” says Judy McNary, of Broomfield, Colorado-based McNary Financial Planning, LLC.
-You want the advisor’s recommendations to be objective and not tied to his or her own compensation.
+You want the advisor’s recommendations to be objective and not tied to their own compensation.

 It also wouldn’t hurt to ask if your advisor can sign a Fiduciary Oath, pledging to put your interests first, according to Austin Chinn, a certified financial planner with California-based Fountain Strategies, LLC.

 2. What is Your Educational or Professional Certification Background?